dxdunlap/dsp/lessons/statistics/2-4-cohens_d.md

 gave us an ouput of: 0.088672927072602.

-The effect size is small because it is not >= 0.8.
+The effect size is small.